krzysztofj1234567890/computer-science-basics-tutorials/snowflake/snowflake.md

 ## Snowpipe

+Snowpipe is Snowflake continous data ingestion service.
+It loads data within minutes after files are added to a stage and submitted for ingestion.
+It loads data from staged files in mcro-batches (instead of COPY syayements that are used to load larger batches).

+Steps:
+* CREATE STAGE object
+* CREATE PIPE object AS COPY INTO ...
+* Create AWS S3 Event Notification on create events
+* Create AWS SQS queue containing events

+Snowpipe keeps the state of processing and it will not load the same file again.

+Multiple files can be processed at the same time, but one file cannot be processed in parallel.
+File size should be 100-250MB.

+To expract data from Snowflake to AWS S3 use 'COPY' command

 Automatically load new file if is loaded into some bucket / container.
 It is serverless.

 You need to create 'STAGE', test 'COPY' command and create 'Notification' (to trigger it).